Office of Accessibility & ADA

 Additional Improvements

-1. Require all public video produced or distributed by the City to have closed captioning features.
+1. Require all public videos produced or distributed by the City to have closed captioning features.

-2. Ensure all museums, zoo, libraries and other public art and information exhibits are accessible to all disabilities.
+2. Ensure all museums, zoos, libraries, and other public art and information exhibits are accessible to all disabilities.

 3. Continue to address all architectural barriers identified in our public facilities and parks.